itthinx/affiliates-role/README.md

 affiliates-role
 ===============

-Assigns the 'Affiliate' role to new affiliates.
+Adds the 'Affiliate' role to new affiliates.

+_About_

+This plugin (if activated) adds the 'Affiliate' role to affiliates when they register through the <a href="http://www.itthinx.com/plugins/affiliates/">Affiliates</a>.